PolarStar: Expanding the Scalability Horizon of Diameter-3 Networks: Structural Analysis

 \subsection{Bisection Analysis}

-Figure~\ref{fig:bisection_baselines} shows the minimum bisection of different topologies for network radix in range $[8, 128]$.
-The minimum bisection is estimated using METIS~\cite{METIS} for \newflyN, Spectralfly, Megafly, Bundlefly, Jellyfish and Dragonfly.
-Among the direct networks, Jellyfish has the highest fraction of links in bisection due to the random connectivity between vertices, although its diameter is more than $3$.
-Spectralfly uses Ramanujan graphs that optimize the expansion properties.
-Hence, it has a large bisection~(comparable to Jellyfish), but it has very few feasible diameter-3 constructions.
+Figure~\ref{fig:bisection_baselines} shows the minimum bisection of different topologies for network radix in range $[8, 128]$. {The minimum bisection is estimated using METIS~\cite{METIS} for \newflyN, Spectralfly, Megafly, Bundlefly and Dragonfly.
+We also compare against Jellyfish which uses a random graph topology~\cite{Singla:2012:JND:2228298.2228322}.} Among the direct networks, Jellyfish has the highest fraction of links in bisection due to the random connectivity between vertices, though its diameter is more than $3$. {Spectralfly uses Ramanujan graphs that optimize the expansion properties.
+Hence, it has a large bisection~(comparable to Jellyfish), but very few feasible diameter-3 constructions.
 Among the other diameter-3 topologies, \newfly has the \emph{highest} proportion of links crossing the bisection, with an average of $29.6\%$ across all radixes.
-Comparatively, Bundlefly, Dragonfly, HyperX and even the indirect Megafly only have $22.9\%, 17.8\%, 17.4\%$ and $25.5\%$ links in the bisection cut, respectively.
-The improved bisection cut can be attributed to the near-optimal \begin{enumerate} \item expansion of ER topology of the structure graph~\cite{polarfly_sc22}, and \item radix distribution across supernode and structure graphs due to plethora of choices for supernode radix. \end{enumerate}
+Comparatively, Bundlefly, Dragonfly, HyperX and even the indirect Megafly only have $22.9\%, 17.8\%, 17.4\%$ and $25.5\%$ links in the bisection cut, respectively.} The improved bisection cut can be attributed to the (a)~large bisection of the $ER$ topology of the structure graph~\cite{polarfly_sc22}, and (b)~good radix distribution across supernode and structure graphs due to many choices for supernode radix.

 Figure~\ref{fig:bisection_polarstar} shows the size of bisection cut of \newfly as a function of radix and supernode topologies. \newfly with \newSuper and Paley supernodes have an average $29.5\%$ and $26.6\%$ edges in the bisection cut, respectively.
 The former also offers a more stable bisection across a range of radixes.
 This is because \newSuper has more feasible radixes and allows better distribution of radix between structure graph and supernode.
 Comparatively, the limited choice of radixes for Paley graphs may result in a \newfly with large supernodes and small structure graphs.
 Such a network will have small bisection because most of the links are concentrated within dense supernode subgraphs.